lrgr/scalpelsig/README.md

 ## step 0: preliminary setup

+### 0.0: download dependencies
+This repository uses the following R packages as dependences
+- PRROC
+- pROC
+- foreach
+- doParallel

 ### 0.1: download the Signature Estimation repository
 Run the following command to download the repository:
 ```